boywithkeyboard/http-benchmark/readme.md

 ## http-benchmark

-This repository compares the performance some of the most popular web frameworks against `node:http` using [bombardier](https://github.com/codesenberg/bombardier).
+This repository compares the performance of some of the most popular web frameworks against `node:http` using [bombardier](https://github.com/codesenberg/bombardier).

 ```bash
 bombardier -n 100000 -c 50 -p r http://127.0.0.1:3000